CCA-Public/digital-archives-manual/guides/administration.md

 You only need to manually call `transfer-script.sh` once - after that, the crontab will call the script every 5 minutes, per the recommended installation instructions.

 **Note that deleting `transfers.db` means that the Automation Tools will no longer have a record of which transfers in the `/mnt/incoming/auto-transfers` directory have already been started, so you will want to make sure only transfers you intend to start are present in that directory before deleting the database.**

+<a name="checkthelogs"></a>
+## Checking Automation Tools logs

+If you run into unexpected behavior from Automation Tools (e.g. transfers not starting or not approving, DIPs not being created for new AIPs), the first place to check is the logs.

+Relevant logs:
+* Automation Tools transfers: `/var/log/archivematica/automation-tools/transfers.log`
+* Create DIP Job: `/var/log/archivematica/automation-tools/create-dip-jobs.log`

 <a name="locations"></a>
 ## Adding and switching AIP Store locations